-Restrictions on the use of playground equipment are lifted.
-The public is urged to follow the physical distancing and handwashing recommendations provided on signage that will be posted.
+OPEN: Restrictions on the use of playground equipment are lifted.
+The public is urged to follow the physical distancing and handwashing sanitizing guide provided on posted signage.

 The city is closely monitoring parks and trails to ensure all users are:

-Walking in small groups of 2-3 and only with others from their household; and Staying home if sick or exhibiting symptoms.
+• Walking in small groups of 2-3 and only with others from their household

 We also strongly recommend:

-Walking single-file and/or stepping off the trail when passing people; and
+• Walking single-file and/or stepping off the trail when passing people